sticklight-io/sticklight-ts/README.md

 // Publish an event
 sl.capture("user_started_chat", {
     user_id: "user_123",
-    message: "I need help with this and that feature",
+    message: "I need help with your new feature",
     // ...
 Any other data you want to track
 });
 ```